Overview

 Introduction

 Earthquakes remain among the most damaging natural hazards, with more than one million deaths and nearly a trillion USD in economic losses recorded over the past century.
 A substantial share of these impacts stems from inadequate performance of buildings not designed to satisfy seismic provisions.
-This reality makes reliable vulnerability functions essential for producing meaningful loss estimates in seismic risk assessments, thereby shaping how risk drivers are identified and how priorities are set for mitigation and resilience planning.
+This reality makes reliable vulnerability functions essential for producing meaningful loss estimates in seismic risk assessments, thereby shaping how risk drivers are identified.

-1. Expanded building class coverage: Over 1,000 building classes capturing a wide range of structural systems and seismic design-code levels
+1. Expanded building class coverage: Over 1,000 building classes capturing a wide range of primary vulnerability modifiers such as: primary construction material, lateral load-resisting system, seismic design code and earthquake-resistant design levels and number of storeys

 3. Extensive ground-motion records: A comprehensive suite spanning diverse tectonic environments (active shallow crust, stable continental, and subduction zones)